Skip to content

 Limited Governmental or Private ApplicatorEmployees of private pest control companies or government agencies are permitted the use of general and restricted pesticides.

-Limited Urban Commercial Fertilizer ApplicatorLicensee can perform fertilizer applications to urban properties, lawn and ornamental plants, and plant bed areas.
+Limited Urban Commercial Fertilizer ApplicatorLicensee can perform fertilizer applications to commercial turf, lawn and ornamental plants, plant bed areas, and residential properties.

 Limited Commercial Wildlife ManagementWildlife workers are given the authority to trap rodents in, on, or under residential, governmental, or commercial structures